Are you interested in joining the Catholic faith ?

 - What if I am under 18 ?

-- For assistance in choosing which process of Christian Formation is best for you, contact Dr. Tom NeSmith, Coordinator of Religious Education – 744-0833.
+- For assistance in choosing which process of Christian Formation is best for you, contact Karen Theiss at the church office– 744-0833.

 - Is there an RCIA process for children and young adults between the ages of 8 and 18 ?

 - The Rite of Christian Initiation of Adults Adapted for Children is an RCIA journey especially for inquirers who have not yet reached the age of 18.
 It is appropriate for those who have not been baptized, those baptized in another denominational faith, or those who were baptized Catholic and never received First Holy Communion.

 - What if it’s the middle of the year and RCIA has already been in progress?